beshu-tech/readonlyrest-docs/elasticsearch.md

     # LDAP connector settings omitted, see LDAP section below..
 ```

-#### Indices from available groups
+##### Indices from available groups

-You can let users authorize externally, i.e. via LDAP, and use their group names strings inside the `indices` rule.
+You can let users authorize externally, i.e. via LDAP, and use their group  strings inside the `indices` rule.

 ```yaml
 readonlyrest: